 If You Decide to Use Form 1040A

 The IRS website provides filers with detailed, step-by-step instructions on how to fill out Form 1040A.
 As with all the 1040 Forms, the basic flow will start with your personal information, then move on to your income, deductions and credits.
 If you don’t know how to fill out Form 1040A the IRS instructions are your best friend.
-If you’re using tax software or a tax accountant, you probably don’t need to read those instructions word for word.
+If you’re using tax software (like TurboTax or TaxSlayer) or a tax accountant, you probably don’t need to read those instructions word for word.

 As with any tax form, the twin goals with 1040A are to provide accurate, complete information and to get the most out of what that form can do for you.
 If you under-claim credits and deductions you’ll owe more to the IRS – or get a smaller refund – than you really should.
 Over the course of your tax-paying life you might start off using Form 1040EZ when you’re just starting out in your career.
 Then, you might graduate to 1040A once you’re eligible for more deductions and credits.
 Finally, if your finances become particularly complicated and/or your net worth grows you may move on to the long-form 1040.
 The important thing is to file the right form for your circumstances in a given year.